UKDanceBlue/danceblue-react-app/README.md

 ### Getting up and running

 1. Run `yarn --frozen-lockfile` to install the same dependency tree I use or `yarn install` to generate a new dependency tree
-2. (optional) run `yarn gen-doc` and open doc/index.html to see an overview of the project
-3. Install expo go on your phone or on an emulator
+2. Install expo go on your phone or on an emulator
-4. Run `yarn start` to start Expo's testing environment
+3. Run `yarn start` to start Expo's testing environment
-5. Scan the QR code shown in the browser window that shows up
+4. Scan the QR code Expo generates
-6. You should now be able to work on the code and live reload the app on expo go as you work
+5. You should now be able to work on the code and hot reload the app on expo go as you work

 ### Building